IvanUkhov/blog/_posts/2020-02-03-net-promoter.md

 log-odds of five or higher are so extreme that detractors are rendered nearly non-existent when compared to neutrals.
 These regions are arguably unrealistic.
 The prior does not exclude these possibilities; however, it does not favor them either.
-The vast majority of the probability mass is still in the middle about zero.
+The vast majority of the probability mass is still in the middle around zero.

 The overall model is then as follow: